byr0nchan/dragonfly-mle/README.md

 #### QUICK START

-Using Docker, this example assumes there is an instance of Suricata already insatlled and running on the host and it is logging to eve.json in directory /var/log/suricata/log.
+Using Docker, this example assumes there is an instance of Suricata already installed and running on the host and it is logging to eve.json in directory /var/log/suricata/log.

      $ git clone https://github.com/counterflow-ai/dragonfly-mle.git
      $ cd dragonfly-mle